pingcap/tidb/docs/design/2021-12-08-instance-scope.md

 ## Investigation & Alternatives

-- There is no equivalent functionality to reference in MySQL since it does not have the native concept of a cluster.
+- There is no equivalent functionality to reference in MySQL since it does not have the native concept of a cluster _in the context of configuration_.
 - An [earlier proposal](https://docs.google.com/document/d/1RuajYAFVsjJCwCBpIYF--9jtgxDZZcz3cbP-iVuLxJI/edit) for `INSTANCE` scope, with rules for precedence (same author)
 - CockroachDB has cluster level settings and node-level settings.
 Most settings are cluster level, and [node-level](https://www.cockroachlabs.com/docs/v21.2/cockroach-start) needs to be parsed as arguments when starting the server.